-Baby's Only Organic® LactoReliefTM is the ONLY organic milk-based formula intended for children with a sensitivity to lactose following a gastrointestinal illness or have been diagnosed as lactose intolerant.
-It also offers a lactose free alternative to parents who wish to avoid soy protein in their baby's diet.†
+Baby's Only Organic® LactoReliefTM Toddler Formula is the ONLY organic milk-based formula intended for children with a sensitivity to lactose following a gastrointestinal illness or have been diagnosed as lactose intolerant.
+It also offers a lactose free alternative to parents who wish to avoid soy protein .†

 The Best Organic Start

 Nature’s One believes breast milk is the baby’s best organic option.
-Baby’s Only Organic is not intended for infants under 1-year of age unless specified by a healthcare professional.
-After formula feeding or breast feeding the first year, Baby’s Only Organic formula is a good choice.
-Baby’s Only Organic contains all of the nutrition needed to support continued normal growth and development.
-We recommend that you present this LactoRelief Nutritional Comparison Chart to your doctor for guidance on finding the best nutritional options for your baby.
+Baby’s Only Organic is intended for a toddler 1-year of age and older or as directed by a healthcare professional.
+After formula feeding or breast feeding the first year, Baby’s Only Organic formula is a good nutritional choice to assure continuation of strong growth and development.

 Compare to Other Brands

 Parents should be aware that other organic formulas use less desirable ingredients like organic corn syrup (also called glucose syrup), organic palm olein oil and hexane processed DHA.
 Rest assured that Baby’s Only Organic will never contain these ingredients.
 Nature’s One only uses high quality ingredients.